Better 3-coloring algorithms: excluding a triangle and a seven vertex path: A faster 3-coloring algorithm for -free graphs

 So, the types of vertices in $W$ we need to consider are the following (a scheme of the situation can be seen in Figure~\ref{fig:c5}).

-\begin{itemize} \item \textit{Type 1:} vertices in $W$ having neighbours in $T_2$ and in $D_5$; symmetrically, vertices in $W$ having neighbours in $T_3$ and $D_5$; vertices in $W$ having neighbours in $T_2$ and $D_4$; vertices in $W$ having neighbours in $T_3$ and $D_1$.
+\begin{itemize} \item \textit{Type 1:} vertices in $W$ having neighbors in $T_2$ and in $D_5$; symmetrically, vertices in $W$ having neighbors in $T_3$ and $D_5$; vertices in $W$ having neighbors in $T_2$ and $D_4$; vertices in $W$ having neighbors in $T_3$ and $D_1$.

-\item \textit{Type 2:} vertices in $W$ having neighbours in $D_2$ and in $D_5$; symmetrically, vertices in $W$ having neighbours in $D_3$ and $D_5$; and vertices in $W$ having neighbours in $D_1$ and $D_4$. \end{itemize}
+\item \textit{Type 2:} vertices in $W$ having neighbors in $D_2$ and in $D_5$; symmetrically, vertices in $W$ having neighbors in $D_3$ and $D_5$; and vertices in $W$ having neighbors in $D_1$ and $D_4$. \end{itemize}

 Pick an arbitrary vertex $v_i\in D_i$, for $i=1,4,5$.
-We now extend each partial colouring from above by further enumerating the colouring of some vertices in $D_i$, for all $i=1,4,5$ simultaneously and independently.
-For this, say that $\{a_i,b_i\}$ are the possible colours in $D_i$.
+We now extend each partial coloring from above by further enumerating the coloring of some vertices in $D_i$, for all $i=1,4,5$ simultaneously and independently.
+For this, say that $\{a_i,b_i\}$ are the possible colors in $D_i$.